ben-newell/configuration/README.md

 Need to set screen save setting to "Never".

 Is spotlight reindexed after installation of new apps?
-Every time?

 Automatically set display to "More room"?